 - Do I need treatment now?
 Or is it better to wait and see?

 - What are the potential complications of each treatment?

 - Are there long-term complications I should know about?

-- Are there any brochures or other printed material that I can take with me?
-What websites do you recommend?
+- Are there any brochures or other printed material that I can have?
+What websites do you suggest?

 - Do I need to decide about treatment right away?
 How long can I wait?